Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 I really did want to go further in depth and from the few conversations where we did go in detail I learnt *a lot*, but alas, if I were to try and be too invasive (especially for cases where we don't really converse too often), the chances of being lied to and given false information would probably increase.
 In future investigations, questions like "What's your definition of crush" and "Do you remember what the reason was for you to form that crush?
 Personality, looks, vibe, similarities, hobbies, etc" should definitely be asked.

 ## Conclusion
 Well, there you go.
 I had some fun making this, talked to some people I don't usually talk to and made some potential insights into a topic that's not really talked about.
 Huh!
+People, despite how they may act, almost universally seem to share emotions and some sort of lack of control over it.
+Incredible!
+So when you walk around, know that you are not alone in having these irrational thoughts.
+Wilding.

 Overall, it seems like most people operate as expected.
 A coda is stored below.